ceteri/exelixi/README.md

 and reports results; also handles all of the user interaction

-## Implementation
-### Design For Scalability
+### FeatureFactory

-To implement a [GA] in Exelixi, simply extend two classes in Python.
-First, subclass the _FeatureFactory_ class to customize the following operations:
+To implement a [GA] in <b>Exelixi</b>, subclass the _FeatureFactory_ class (in <code>src/run.py</code>) to customize the following operations:
+* handle serializing/deserializing a feature set
 * randomly generate a feature set
+* calculate (or approximate) a fitness function
 * mutate a feature set
-* breed a pair of parents to produce a child
+* crossover a pair of parents to produce a child
-* calculate (or approximate) a fitness function
-* handle codex for serializing/deserializing a feature set
+* test the terminating condition

+Then customize the model parameters:
+  * *n_gen*: maximum number of generations
+  * *n_pop*: maximum number of "live" Individuals at any point
+  * *max_pop*: maximum number of Individuals explored in the feature space during an algorithm run
+  * *term_limit*: a threshold used for testing the terminating condition
+  * *hist_granularity*: number of decimal places in fitness values used to construct the _fitness histogram_
+  * *selection_rate*: fraction of "most fit" Individuals selected as parents in each generation
+  * *mutation_rate*: random variable for applying mutation to an Individual retained for diversity

+In general, the other classes cover most use cases and rarely need modifications.

+### Individual

+An _Individual_ represents a candidate solution.
-Individuals get represented as key/value pairs.
+Individuals get persisted in durable storage as key/value pairs.
 The value consists of a tuple <code>[fitness value, generation, feature set]</code> and a unique key is constructed from a [SHA-3] digest of the JSON representing the feature set.